TURKEY – Mediterranean West (Antalya, Isparta, Burdur, Alanya)

 Düden Waterfalls.

 Markantalya Avm Shopping Center.
-A five-level mall built in a rectangle, cinemas are on the top, next the food court.
+A five-level mall built in a rectangle, cinemas are on the top, next to the food court.
 All the usual stores.

 Antalya Bazaar.
-This typical bazaar offers food, clothing and knick-knacks at cheap prices but apparently raised for foreigners.
+This typical bazaar offers food, clothing and knick-knacks at cheap prices but raised for foreigners.

 Yivliminare Mosque.
 This is a wonderful mosque inside with six white stone domes supported by 2 rows of marble columns with Corinthian capitals.
 The unusual red brick minaret has 8 round facets.
 Unique water pipes are exposed under the floor revealed in a recent restoration.
 TL36